 Among our programs focused on child well-being is TRAK Forward.
 Developed by Emerge, Anglicare and Stepping Up, TRAK is a long term, therapeutic program that provides women and children the option of support for up to 12 months.
 All participants have access to a Therapeutic Recovery Worker as well as the option of participation in a group program that is best suited to them.

-These group work programs include: Peek-A-Boo Club™ (for infants aged 0-3 and their mothers), ‘Beyond the Violence’ group (for children aged 0-18 and their mothers) and parent and child counselling which is one-one-one therapy work (for children aged 4 – 18 and their mothers).
+These group work programs include: Peek-A-Boo Club™ (for infants aged 0-3 and their mothers), ‘Beyond the Violence’ group (for children aged 0-18 and their mothers) and parent and child counselling which is one-one-one or family therapy work (for children aged 4 – 18 and their mothers).